As people return to work after covid lock-down, many were concerned as to how clean their office was. They deployed many types of monitoring methods.

 Traditionally a company would invite a consultant in to physically perform a survey of the workplace.
 For medium to large companies, this tends to work well.
 A professional service is offered, a report is duly submitted and recommendations are made.

 Our aim is to put the person responsible for workplace exposure monitoring with the organisation into the shoes of the consultant.
-In doing this we begin a journey.
-One of knowledge.
-This enables the organisation to better understand their methods of work and process.
+In doing this we begin a journey for:

 For this example we will consider inhalable and respirable dust